EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.stat.md

 ### tools.math.stat.bc_a

 bc_a function                                                      AstroStat Description: Bias correction and acceleration for bootstrap and Jackknife estimetors of the confidence interval.
+The bc_a bias coorection and acceleration can be used